-- · You have login, configure, and server control privileges in iDRAC to enable or disable the iDRAC Service Module features. - You do not disable the iDRAC Configuration using local RACADM option. - OS to iDRAC pass-through channel is enabled through the internal USB bus in iDRAC.
+- · You have login, configure, and server control privileges in iDRAC to enable or disable the iDRAC Service Module features. - · You do not disable the iDRAC Configuration using local RACADM option. - · OS to iDRAC pass-through channel is enabled through the internal USB bus in iDRAC. - i) NOTE: If you perform LC wipe, idrac.
+Servicemodule values may still show the old values.

 - When iDRAC Service Module runs for the first time, by default it enables the OS to iDRAC pass-through channel in iDRAC.
-If you disable this feature after installing the iDRAC Service Module, then you must enable it manually in iDRAC. - If the OS to iDRAC pass-through channel is enabled through LOM in iDRAC, then you cannot use the iDRAC Service Module.
+If you disable this feature after installing the iDRAC Service Module, then you must enable it manually in iDRAC - If the OS to iDRAC pass-through channel is enabled through LOM in iDRAC, then you cannot use the iDRAC Service Module.

-- Installing iDRAC Service Module - Supported operating systems for iDRAC Service Module - iDRAC Service Module monitoring features - Using iDRAC Service Module from iDRAC web interface - Using iDRAC Service Module from RACADM - Using iDRAC Service Module on Windows Nano OS
+- · Installing iDRAC Service Module

+- Supported operating systems for iDRAC Service Module

+- · iDRAC Service Module monitoring features

+- Using iDRAC Service Module from iDRAC web interface

+- Using iDRAC Service Module from RACADM